-So sign up to stay to stay tuned about my FREE DeStress Kickstarter, when you do you, you’ll receive my Chicken Cacciatore recipe that I know you’ll absolutely fall in love with.
+So sign up to stay to stay tuned about my FREE DeStress Kickstarter, when you do you, you’ll receive my Stress-Busting Report filled with my 5 must-have tools that I know you’ll absolutely fall in love with.

 So if you’re stressed, begin with these herbs and set a start date to wean yourself off of coffee and save it for the weekend instead.
 Turn off the tube and stop forcing yourself to stay up.